 In recent weeks, there have been several reports on RECUMBENT.news regarding Jonathan Garcia and Robert Holler of Rose City Recumbent Cycles.
 This is somewhat due to the fact that they are my friends, but much more due to the fact that their projects are significant, use modern cycling technologies and push the bicycle industry forward.
 Jonathan is a body and soul cyclist, a former professional BMX rider and upright bike builder, and now co-owner of a bicycle shop in Portland, OR.
-But that’s not all, he also helps RANS with development and communication, and together with Robert, he took over the Performer’s distributor in the USA and also the Metabikes brand.
+But that’s not all, he also helps RANS with development and communication, and he took over the Performer’s distributor in the USA and the Metabikes brand too.
 Given that Jonathan has clear views on where the world of recumbents should go, we could not all wish for anything else.

 I am two wheeled to the core, I love the speed and feel.